fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 It is your health.
 It is your talents.
 It is your insecurities.
-It is your talents.
 It's what you feel when you stop avoiding uncomfortable emotions.
 Truth is not your "potential", it is what you've done.
 Truth is revealed when you try something and fail.

-Truth is the ultimate adventure because it does not depend on what you know, like, think, or want.
+Truth is the ultimate adventure because it does not depend on what you know, like, think, or want. what is more adventurous, more real than heading headfirst into the dark forest of reality?
-The force of reality stands behind truth and no amount of mental gymnastics, pleasure, or manipulation will ever stop it.

 In many cases, speaking the truth will upset those around you, but it doesn't make it any less real.
-When you speak the truth, you let go of consequences.
-We do not control it, we have no say over its consequences, but it is always there.
+When you speak the truth, you let go of consequences because We do not control truth, we have no say over its consequences, but it is always there.
-Any proper adventure involves adversity, and finding truth is no different.
-Because truth shines a shining light on what you lack.

 You should live in truth because it will force you to become the best version of yourself.
+Because truth shines a bright light on what you lack.
 When face truth you face your darkest fears and faults.
 Facing truth means you not only ask the questions, "why did this fail?" or "How can I be better?", you must also want the answer.
 Living in truth removes any interpretation of life as a glass half-full or glass half-empty person.